alexb997/design_patterns/Creational Patterns Exercises/BuilderPatternExample/ReadMe.md

    java -cp src Main
    ```

-You should see output displaying the details of different computer configurations created using the builder pattern.
+You should see output demonstrating the construction of individual computers with various configurations, including cooling systems, and the bulk creation of multiple computers.

 ## How to Set Up the Project